Get insider access

 1. Best Laptop For Battery Life

 The best laptop for battery life we've tested is the Apple MacBook Pro 14 (M3, 2023).
-This premium workstation's battery life is superb, lasting over 15 hours of light use.
-That's enough to easily get you through a full day, maybe even two, depending on your workload.
-It has a sharp Mini LED display, a spacious keyboard, and an easy-to-use haptic touchpad.
-Ports include three USB/Thunderbolt 4 ports, an HDMI 2.1, and a full-size SD card reader.
-You can configure it with an M3 Pro or Max SoC (System on Chip); both are fast enough to handle demanding workloads like video editing, 3D graphics and animation, and programming.
+This premium workstation's battery life lasts over 15 hours of light use, enough to easily get you through a full day, maybe even two, depending on your workload.
+It has a sharp Mini LED display that's suitable for color work like video editing, a spacious and tactile keyboard, and a large, easy-to-use haptic touchpad.
+The port selection is excellent, and it includes three USB/Thunderbolt 4 ports, an HDMI 2.1, and a full-size SD card reader.
+You can configure it with an M3 Pro or Max SoC (System on Chip); both are fast enough to handle demanding workloads.
 There's also a base M3 chip option if you don't need a lot of processing power but still want the 'Pro' features like the display and up-firing speakers.

 See our review